NETPRO biomass plant

 D.E.S.I.
 Power & NetPro Renewable

-Biomass Gasification Power Plant with an output capacity of 20 kWe to 1.2 MW.
+Fabricated by Neptro and distributed by DESI Power in India, this is a Biomass Gasification Power Plan with an output capacity from 20 kW to 1.2 MW.

 Investment requirements listed by DESI: Rs.
-4,000,000 (US$ 100,000) per 50 kW plant.
-DESI’s installations typically cost $200,000 USD, 60% of which pays for the plant, 30% for enterprise development, and 10% for capacity building and training.
+4,000,000 (100,000 USD) per 50 kW plant.
+DESI’s installations typically cost 200,000 USD, 60% of which pays for the plant, 30% for enterprise development, and 10% for capacity building and training.
 DESI’s optimal investment structure is a 50% equity base, a 10% subsidy it automatically receives from the Indian government for delivering renewable energy, and a 40% loan which is paid back over 7 years.

 Target users are off-grid communities (households) and in particular the micro-enterprises & industries in Bihar and across rural India that need electricity.